-Students entitled to Access Arrangements may take their exams in a separate room.
-Details of where you will take your exams are to be found on the Exams Notice Board and on your final exams timetable which will be given out a few weeks before the start of the exams.
-See Mrs Warren or Mrs Day in Learning Support if you have any further questions.
+Students entitled to certain Access Arrangements may take their exams in a separate room.
+Details of where you will take your exams are to be found on your individual timetable which will be given out a few weeks before the start of the exams.
+See Mrs Warren or Mrs Warren in Learning Support if you have any further questions.